stefanpenner/-bazel-go-mod-experiment/README.md

 ### TODO:

+- [ ] add a protoc codegen example as well
 - [ ] go_mod also needs to include go_libraries that reside in subpackages, and not directly referenced in the current package.
 - [ ] can go_mod rule infer importpath from it's srcs?
 - [ ] can go_mod rule infer go.mod location, rather then hardcoding it?